Norman Warne: Career and relationship with Beatrix Potter

 In July 1905, Potter was engaged in correcting proofs for The Tale of Mrs. Tiggy-Winkle when Warne proposed marriage by letter on 25 July.
 Potter accepted the same day.
 A firestorm was unleashed in the Potter household: her parents vehemently objected to her union with a man they considered their social inferior, a tradesman without professional accomplishment.
 Potter regarded her parents objections as hypocritical and unreasonable because both sets of her grandparents had been tradesmen engaged in the cotton trade.
 At some point, Warne and Potter exchanged rings but Potter ceded to her parents' demands and did not make a public announcement.
 The engagement would be a family secret.
 Meanwhile, Warne returned from a sales trip to Manchester very ill, and was ordered to complete bed rest on 29 July.
 Potter last saw him on 22 July before leaving on 4 August for a sketching trip to Wales.
 Warne died in his bedroom in Bedford Square on 25 August of pernicious anemia brought on by lymphatic leukaemia, a disease difficult to diagnose at that time.
 He was 37.
 His burial was 29 August in Highgate Cemetery in London.
 Potter had been summoned to London on the 25th by the Warnes but did not arrive until the 27th.
 Her grief was immeasurable.
 In December she sent Warne's sister Millie a watercolour sketch of a barley field she had completed the evening before Warne's death: "I try to think of the golden sheaves, and harvest," she wrote, "he did not live long but fulfilled a useful happy life."

+Proposed plaque

+In 2012, a proposal to erect a plaque at Warne's former home in Bedford Square honouring his memory was turned down by English Heritage, who said they have funding to erect only twelve to fifteen plaques a year.
+A further attempt was also turned down in 2024.